-- daily on-balance sheet assets averaged over the quarter; and - end-of-month off-balance sheet exposures, including off-balance sheet SFT exposures, averaged over a quarter.
+- 3.3 During the transitional period for daily averaging of SFT exposures up to Sunday 1 January 2023, the PRA permits firms to calculate the exposure measure based on: - daily on-balance sheet assets averaged over the quarter; and - end-of-month off-balance sheet exposures, including off-balance sheet SFT exposures, averaged over a quarter.

-The capital measure and relevant deductions and adjustments should be calculated based on end-ofmonth averages.
+The capital measure and relevant deductions and adjustments should be calculated based on end-of-month averages.
 The same methodology should apply to the computation of the averaged leverage ratio disclosed during the transitional period for disclosures.